danielsaidi/website_danielsaidi/collections/_posts/2023/2023-06-12-deckkit-updates.md

 image:  /assets/headers/deckkit.png
 ---

-DeckKit 0.7 is out, with a new shuffle animation that makes shuffling a deck very enjoyable.
+DeckKit 0.7 is out, with new shuffle support that makes shuffling a deck enjoyable.
 Let's take a look at what's new in this minor update.

 {% include kankoda/data/open-source.html name="DeckKit" version="0.7.0" %}

 ![DeckKit logo]({{page.image}})

-## New shuffle animation

-DeckKit 0.7 has a new `DeckShuffleAnimation` that can be used to shuffle a deck of cards with a nice physical shuffle animation.
+DeckKit 0.7 has a new `DeckShuffleAnimation` that can be used to shuffle a deck of cards with a nice shuffle animation.

-All you have to do to use this animation is to create a `@StateObject` in the view with the `DeckView`, then bind the animation to the deck item views using the `withDeckShuffleAnimation` view modifier, then call `shuffle` to shuffle the deck with a nice shuffle animation.
+All you have to do is to create a `@StateObject` in the view with the `DeckView` and bind the animation to the deck view with the new `.withDeckShuffleAnimation()` view modifier, then call `shuffle` to shuffle the deck with a nice shuffle animation.

 The shuffle animation lets you customize the max rotation, as well as the max horizontal and vertical offset.
-You can also specify how many shuffles you want to make each time you call the function.
+You can also specify how many shuffles you want.

 ## Conclusion

-Other than this, DeckKit 0.7 also adds a `shuffle` function to the `Deck` type and a convenience initializer to the `DeckView`.
-For more information, see the [project repository]({{project.url}}) and the [release notes]({{project-version}}).
+Other than this, DeckKit 0.7 adds a `shuffle` function to the `Deck` type and a convenience init to the `DeckView`.
+For more information, see the [project repository]({{project.url}}) and [release notes]({{project-version}}).